 • Fundamental Analysis for Investors by Raghu Palat

-- SAMCO Risk Adviser – To aid risk management of a stock portfolio.
+- Samco CO Risk Adviser – To aid risk management of a stock portfolio.

-- SAMCO Pledge Monitor – To understand the promoter pledge for various companies outstanding shares.
+- Samco CO Pledge Monitor – To understand the promoter pledge for various companies outstanding shares.